 When you enroll in EnergyWise Home, Duke Energy Progress will arrange (at no cost to you) for an approved contractor to install smart, proven technology outside your home that communicates with your central air conditioning system.

-This technology allows us to temporarily reduce energy consumption during times of unusually high energy demand by cycling power off and on to your air conditioner’s compressor.
+This technology allows us to temporarily reduce energy consumption during times of unusually high energy demand by cycling power off and on to your air conditioner’s compressor a portion of each half hour.
 (The fan continues to operate normally.)
-When activated, the cycles occur at 10- to 15-minute intervals for up to four hours, typically between 1 and 7 p.m.
+When activated, the cycles occur for up to four hours, typically between 1 and 7 p.m.
 The process is automatic and requires no effort from you.

-EnergyWise is designed to cycle the air conditioner’s compressor off and on at 10-15 minute intervals, not to turn it completely off.
+EnergyWise Home is designed to cycle the air conditioner’s compressor off and on for a portion of each half hour, not to turn it completely off.
 Your system’s fan will continue to operate normally.
-An average home can generally expect at least a 1 degree temperature rise per hour during a cycling event.
 An event will not last more than four hours a day.
 Depending on the energy efficiency of the home, some customers may experience a more significant temperature rise.

-When electricity demand is unusually high, EnergyWise Home cycles your air conditioner’s compressor off and on, usually only a few days during the summer season (May through September).
-The program is typically activated on hot summer days for up to four hours between the hours of 1 and 7 p.m. at 10- 15-minute intervals.
+When electricity demand is unusually high, EnergyWise Home cycles your air conditioner’s compressor off and on a portion of each half hour, usually only a few days during the summer season (May through September).
+The program is typically activated on hot summer days for up to four hours between the hours of 1 and 7 p.m.

 How often EnergyWise is activated depends on how extreme the summer weather is that year.
 In a typical year, EnergyWise Home may be activated 5 to 10 times; however, if the summer is mild, the program may be activated less often.